JowoScript/JowoScript/README.md

 </div>
 </div>

-### Blacklist data is problematic with its creator based on name company (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune
+### Blacklist data is problematic with its creator based on name company (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune.
+The relations partner will be blacklist too
 <div align="justify">
 <ol>
 	<li>Big bad wolf (global)</li>